 - Any employee who reports symptoms will be asked to get a test through their health provider and quarantine until they receive the results.

-- PACES Dining Services will encourage take-out services and more grab-and-go options.
+- PACES Dining Services provides options for take-out services and grab-and-go options.

 - PACES adheres to all public health guidelines for employee and food safety.